defcronyke/git-remote-add-multi/README.md

 GIT_REMOTE_NAME="all" bash <(curl -sL https://tinyurl.com/git-remote-add-multi) git@github.com:defcronyke/git-remote-add-multi.git
 ```

-With the current settings (assuming origin remote is GitLab), these urls will be added to a new remote called "all"
+With the current settings (assuming the origin remote is GitLab), these urls will be added to a new remote called "all"
-if you run this command again in this repository with no arguments:
+if you run the above command in this repository with no arguments:

 ```shell
 git@gitlab.com:defcronyke/git-remote-add-multi.git